pat-s/2019-feature-selection/docs/00-manuscripts/mdpi/reviews/review1/reviewer3.md

 > Table 3.
 Please revise the results.
 RMSE and SE values are the same everywhere.
 Line 320 cites different RMSE value than what is in the table.

 Thanks for taking a close look on the results.
-In fact, the results for the best ten models are equal when rounding to the second digit.
+In fact, the results for the best ten models are equal when rounding to two decimal places.
-We've increased the table to use three digits now to showcase the small differences.
+We've increased the table to use three decimal places now to showcase the small differences.
 The wrong value in l.320 is an oversight on our side for which we apologize.
 We have corrected the value.

 > Figure 3.
 SE values not presented, but mentioned in the caption.
 Were RMSE the same for all SVM cases?

 Thanks for checking Figure 3 in detail.
-In fact, when rounding to two digits, results for SVM were identical for certain feature sets and learners.
+In fact, when rounding to two decimal places, results for SVM were identical for certain feature sets and learners.
 We have also increased the number of digits to three to highlight small differences here.
 With respect to the missing SE values: these were available in the plot in a previous version of the figure, however we decided to remove the information again as it made the figure overloaded in our view.
 We now removed the reference in the caption as well, thanks for catching this!